The sun rises and the sun sets, and hurries back to where it rises.

-What do we do if if we fail to control climate change?
+What do we do if we as a society fail to control climate change?

 Above all, “Where is God in All This?”

-Unfortunately, for many people the topic of theology has developed something of an élitist image.
+Unfortunately, theology has developed something of an élitist image.
 It is perceived as being one of the liberal arts, studied by academics in seminaries and universities — not something that is relevant to the people who attend church every week and who serve the citizens in their community.
-It is often seen as being an intellectual diversion that is neither relevant nor interesting to the ordinary person of faith and those who sit in the pews toward the back of the church.
+It is can be seen as being an intellectual diversion that is neither relevant nor interesting to the ordinary person of faith and those who sit in the pews toward the back of the church.
 Theologians are jokingly perceived as those who wonder “How many angels can dance on the head of a pin”.
 That phrase has itself become a metaphor for time-wasting and irrelevant debate.
 This perception needs to change.

 Rowan Williams (1950- )